RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD71828/README.md

 Device driver for BD71828 has been partially submitted to the Linux community kernel.

 Patch series for basic SW support of BD71828 can be found from <a href="https://lore.kernel.org/lkml/cover.1576054779.git.matti.vaittinen@fi.rohmeurope.com/">Patch series v6</a>
+Please note, there is also reworked patch series (currently at v8) but it does not contain all the patches as part of them were already applied to upstream kernel trees.
+This page will be updated with kernel version containing all the patches when they are all merged to mainline kernel.

-Additional patches for run-level control and charger/fuel-gauge support can be found from this folder.
+Additional patches for run-level control and charger/fuel-gauge support have been created but are not in upstream.
+Please let us know if you are interested in getting them.
+You can send us an email to matti.vaittinen@fi.rohmeurope.com

 Linux kernel can be obtained from: